Charity AuctionBest Practices.

 • Publish your auction link and start collecting bidders early

-• Create a share kit (copy/paste text + images for supporters)
+• Create a share kit (copy and paste text and images for supporters)

-• Schedule email + text reminders (3–5 touches)
+• Schedule email and text reminders (3 to 5 touches)

 • Tease hero items on social and in newsletters

-• Recruit 10–20 early bidders to kick off momentum
+• Recruit 10 to 20 early bidders to kick off momentum

 Pro tip: Momentum is engineered.
 Plan your first 20 bids like you plan your first 20 minutes of a gala.